-Bachelor of Nursing (BNurs) 5-year curriculum
+Bachelor of Nursing Programme (Full-time)

 The credit-based curriculum is broad-based and multi-disciplinary, and is designed to introduce the bio-psycho-social aspects of health and nursing care.
 It provides a balance between the broad areas of nursing, biological, behavioural and social sciences.
-The learning outcomes will enable students to obtain knowledge through the study of different disciplines, and to develop an inquiring mind, interpersonal skills and an understanding of the socio-cultural context in which nursing is practised in Hong Kong.
+The learning outcomes enable students to obtain the essential knowledge and skills through the study of different disciplines, and to develop an inquiring mind, interpersonal skills and an understanding of the socio-cultural context in which nursing is practised in Hong Kong.
 The curriculum also integrates different nursing components in order to train generic nurses who can work in different health care settings.

-The degree programme emphasizes the integration of theories and practice.
-Students are exposed to a variety of clinical environments throughout the course.
+The degree programme emphasises the integration of theories and practice.
+Students are exposed to a variety of clinical environments throughout the study.
 Experiential learning of clinical skills is under the supervision of experienced teaching staff.
 The process of teaching and learning is directed by nursing academics in the Faculty with a wide range of expertise, supported by the excellent facilities in various departments of the Li Ka Shing Faculty of Medicine and clinical settings.

 |Allocation of Credits|

-|Life Sciences & Clinical Pharmacology||6||12||12||-||-|
+|Life Sciences and Clinical Pharmacology||6||12||12||-||-|

-|Community & Global Health Nursing||-||-||-||6||6|
+|Community and Global Health Nursing||-||-||6||-||-|

 The Faculty also offers one undergraduate part-time Bachelor of Nursing Programme (Part-time) for Registered Nurses.
 For more details, please refer to the following link: